What to do before, during, and after a tornado

 Did you know that (after the United States) Canada gets more tornadoes than any other country in the world?
 Much more powerful than your typical thunderstorm, a tornado can cause significant damage to your home and property.
-The good news is, you can take some simple steps before, during, and after the storm to protect your space and keep your family safe and sound.
+As the frequency of severe weather rises across the country, it's wise to be aware of the potential dangers of a tornado and know how to prepare.
+You can help protect your space and your family from a tornado by following these simple steps before, during, and after the storm.

 How to prepare before a tornado